Reopen Decedent Estate

 4. PC 617, Declaration of Intent to Give Notice by Publication

-iii.
-If you file electronically or by fax, you will receive a notification to pay with the amount of your total fees, once your filing has been accepted.
+c.
+If you file electronically or by fax, you will receive a notification to pay with the amount of your total fees once your filing has been accepted.

-2) via mail by CHECK (no out-of-state checks)or MONEY ORDER
+2) Via mail or onsite by CHECK (no out-of-state checks)or MONEY ORDER

 3) Make checks payable to: “Wayne County Probate Court”